-The Lega of Italian vice-premier Matteo Salvini declares that waste produced in Campania must no longer be disposed in Northern Italy.
+Italian vice-premier Matteo Salvini’s Lega says that waste produced in Campania must no longer be disposed in Northern Italy.
 We are fine with that, each community should take care of its own waste and become self-sufficient in waste disposal.
-European Community law itself prescribes that.
+Even European Community law prescribes this.

-But then gain, why when it comes to Trieste, where self-sufficiency in waste disposal has been since long achieved, the local incineration plant continues to intake the waste of all others?
-Being it Campania, Lombardy, or even Veneto, all waste takes the way to Trieste, where it is burnt in the waste-to-energy incinerator.
+But then again, why, when it comes to Trieste, where self-sufficient waste disposal is since long achieved, the local incineration plant is still intaking the waste of anywhere else?
+Be it Campania, Lombardy, even Veneto: all waste takes the way to Trieste, off to the local waste-to-energy incinerator.

 Only, the waste produced by doing so, which the people of Trieste would be happy to avoid, is much more than the energy recovered.
 Even, this recovery is not even visible in the super inflated bills of energy providers.
 Who happen to be also in charge of the alleged “waste-to-energy plant”.